Search

 FAQs about volunteering for Salem Health

-Now that we caught your interest in becoming a volunteer, here are some of our most frequently asked questions.
+Now that we caught your interest in becoming a volunteer for a healthier community, here are some of our most frequently asked questions.

 What exactly will I be asked to do?

-Now that you learned about our various volunteer roles after watching the information session we'll work with you during your interview to find a role that fits best with your interests and skills.
+After watching the information session, we'll work with you during your interview to find a role that fits best with your interests and skills.
 Then once you come on board, we'll train you to ensure you are comfortable with the role expectations.

 Can I get a job after volunteering?